(for veterinary information only)

 A REVIEW OF VITAMIN D

 The story of vitamin D begins when a vitamin D precursor is eaten.
 The precursor we get from plants is called “ergosterol” and the precursor we get from eating animal tissues is called “cholecalciferol.”
 These substances are absorbed into the body for eventual activation.
 (In humans, cholecalciferol can be made anew out of cholesterol with the help of sunlight, hence the term "the sunshine vitamin.")
 After intestinal absorption both forms of vitamin D go to the liver for processing into their respective forms of "calcidiol.”
-(A second hydroxyl group is added hence the "di" in the name.)
+(A second hydroxyl group is added hence the "di" (meaning two) in the name.)
 Calcidiol is not yet fully activated until it goes to the kidney for final processing (addition of the third hydroxyl group) to make calcitriol, the full-fledged hormone ready to go to work in calcium regulation.

 ACTIONS OF VITAMIN D AND PARATHYROID HORMONE

 Blood calcium levels are tightly regulated by calcitriol and parathyroid hormone.
 There are four tiny parathyroid glands around the thyroid gland in the throat area.
 These glands produce a biochemical called “parathyroid hormone” often abbreviated “PTH.”
 When blood calcium drops, parathyroid hormone is secreted heavily.
 PTH performs several actions to help bring the blood calcium level back up: